bhoamikhona/javascript/Section 11/README.md

 - `array.join(separator)` - This method creates and returns a new string by concatenating all of the elements in an array, separated by commas or a specified separator string.
 If the array has only one item, then that item will be returned without using the separator.
   - `separator` (optional) - Specifies a string to separate each pair of adjacent elements of the array.
 The separator is converted into a string if necessary.
 If omitted, the array elements are separated with a comma (",").
 If `separator` is an empty string, all elements are joined without any characters in between them.

+### The New at Method

+- `array.at(index)` - This method takes an integer value and returns the item at that index, allowing for positive and negative integers.
+Negative integers count back from the last item in the array.
+  - `index` - Zero based index of the array element to be returned, converted to an integer.
+Negative index counts back from the end of the array -- if `index < 0`, `index + array.length` is accessed.
+- The `at()` method can also be used on strings.

 ## Author